Wolverine971/9takes/src/blog/people/musicians/Lady-Gaga.md

 	/>
 </div>

-Lady Gaga is a multifaceted artist with a unique and captivating persona that has earned her a massive following across the globe.
+<p class="firstLetter">Lady Gaga is a multifaceted artist with a unique and captivating persona that has earned her a massive following across the globe.
 Her success in the entertainment industry is a testament to her enneagram type 3 personality, also known as the Achiever.
-Here are four reasons why Lady Gaga fits the characteristics of an enneagram type 3:
+Here are four reasons why Lady Gaga fits the characteristics of an enneagram type 3:</p>

 ## Driven to succeed